Information-theoretic interpretation of quantum formalism: General systems

 \end{proposition} \emph{Proof.} From Eq. (\ref{eq2POVMindependence}) two von Neumann measurements are independent if and only if Eq. (\ref{defMUBstand}) holds. $\Box$ \paragraph{}

 Consider a pair of mutually unbiased bases, defining two independent von Neumann measurements.
 Then, Eq. (\ref{POVMinequality2}) holds, with $\Omega_i$ standing for $\Gamma_i$, as

 We recover the well known entropic relations of standard quantum information theory that will be considered more generally in Sec. (\ref{setobservables}) below.
 The first bound, $N+S(\rho)$, corresponds to a special case of the Frank-Lieb's inequality~\cite{frank} and the second bound, $N$, to the less tight Massen-Uffink's inequality~\cite{maassen}.
+Note the the present model provides an intuitive basis to these inequalities, usually regarded as somewhat esoteric technical results.

 Beyond a single pair of bases, starting from an initial basis, it is possible to construct the set of all bases mutually unbiased, i.e., containing independent information.
 Indeed, it turns out that there are always $d$ additional bases, i.e., a cluster of $d+1$ distinct MUBs, $\Omega_i$, when the dimension $d$ of the Hilbert space is a power of a prime integer and then specifically when $d=2^N$~\cite{bandyopadhyay}.
 This set is both maximum and information-complete, meaning that there is no additional unbiased basis and that the full ensemble of $d(d+1)$ projectors $\ket{\omega_i}\bra{\omega_i}$, while not linearly independent, spans the space $\mathcal{L}(\mathcal{H})$.
-This allows the unique reconstruction of an arbitrary positive operator in $\mathbf{D}$~\cite{durt}.
+This allows the unique reconstruction of an arbitrary positive operator in $\mathrm{D}(\mathcal{H})$~\cite{durt}.
 Indeed, due to normalization, each basis provides $d-1$ independent probability $\prob(\gamma_i)$ and the whole $d+1$ bases provide $(d+1)\times(d-1)= d^2-1$ parameters.

-By iterating, the inequality Eq. (\ref{POVMinequality3}) can be generalized to $K$ distinct MUBs, meaning that a maximum of $N-S(\rho)$ bits of information and no more can be distributed among the $K$ charts, i.e., $\sum \mathbb{I}_k\le N-S(\rho)$, or in terms of chart entropies
+By iterating, the inequality Eq. (\ref{POVMinequality3}) can be generalized to $K$ distinct MUBs, meaning that a maximum of $N-S(\rho)$ bits of information and no more can be distributed among the $K$ windows, i.e., $\sum \mathbb{I}_k\le N-S(\rho)$, or in terms of window entropies

 where $\Omega_k$ are the sample sets of the $K\le d+1$ different MUBs.
 At last, for $K=d+1$ we have